The Calamondin lime is a cross between a sour, loose skinned mandarin and a kumquat, therefore technically making it an orangequat.

 |Beylik Family Farms||Homepage|

-The Pimento name is a variation of the name Pimiento.
+The Paprika Pimento pepper name is a variation of the name Pimiento.
 It is a small, heart-shaped sweet red pepper in the Capsicum annum family.
-The flesh of the Pimento is sweet, succulent and more aromatic than the red bell pepper.
-The Pimento pepper is one of the mildest in the Scoville index falling in the lowest range of the scale (100-500) units.
+The flesh of the Paprika Pimento is sweet, succulent and more aromatic than the red bell pepper.
+The Paprika Pimento pepper is one of the mildest in the Scoville index falling in the lowest range of the scale (100-500) units.

 The name "Pimento" comes from the Portuguese word for bell pepper.